 I am interested in supervising graduate students in areas pertaining to Islam and secularism; hermeneutics; philosophy and methodology of the human sciences; cultural aspects of Pakistani society.

-My undergraduate teaching generally focuses on issues pertaining to inter-cultural understanding and pluralism, and my signature course is a 4th-year seminar (GS422) entitled Dialogue and Critique in an Age of Terror.
+My undergraduate teaching generally focuses on issues pertaining to inter-cultural understanding and pluralism, and my signature course is a fourth-year seminar (GS422) entitled Dialogue and Critique in an Age of Terror.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã